 Make no mistake, 5B is a huge investment in our buildings.
 We expect it will take six years to complete all the projects in 5B and we already have done the work to be on the bond market for the first sale of Jeffco bonds, and we are already seeking contracts with construction, architecture, and engineering firms to do the work associated with this bond.

 Presently, there is a great deal of jockeying about which projects will be first in the bond program and who will need to wait.
 Our first priorities are places that have significant building quality concerns or student growth pressure.
 We are also considering which buildings are the most overdue for improvements, the scale (size) of the projects versus available construction services, the complexity of the design and architectural work and if we can bundle projects together that have similar needs.

 The reality is not everyone can be first, and we are going to have to make some choices regarding ordering.
 However, if your school is not chosen to be an early project, there is a positive aspect to consider.
 Jeffco has typically brought construction projects in on time and under budget.
-This means that the longer one waits in the construction process, there is a possibility of more funding being available later.
-There are any number of changes to the construction market and even the global economy that could impact this work, but today we expect to be able to do even more than what was promised in the election for 5B.
+This means that the longer one waits in the construction process, there is a possibility of more funding is available later.
+There are a number of changes to the construction market and even the global economy that could impact this work, but today we expect to be able to do even more than what was promised in the election for 5B.

 Looking ahead, we will work on continued communication with you about how we will spend 5A and 5B funds to provide transparency.
-We are excited about the possibilities these funds bring our schools and want everyone in Jeffco to be so proud of what our community has done to support its schools and kids.
+We are excited about the possibilities these funds bring to our schools and want everyone in Jeffco to be so proud of what our community has done to support its schools and kids.